Step 1: Enroute to the Venue

 On the drive back, you stop to grab a bite to eat, then when you get back to the office, you unload the system, plug in the Capture Laptop, connect it to the office wifi, and turn on the “Idle Upload” feature on the Twinstant Manager dashboard to upload all of the print-quality photosets for the scans that you ran during the day.
 These photosets are ~130mb each, so you’re glad that you have a 20mb upload speed connection at the office so they’ll upload overnight.

-You successfully scanned around 200 people and made about $4,500 in sales – and you know that more of those scans will convert over the coming days as people log in and review their 3D previews.
+You successfully scanned around 200 people and could’ve possibly made $4,500 in revenue (depending on how many people you scanned converted to 3D printed figurine orders etc.) – and you know it’s possible that more of those scans will convert over the coming days as people log in and review their 3D previews.